 Alberta is the only jurisdiction in Canada where farm and ranch employees do not have any form of labour relations coverage.
-The proposed removal of the exemption in the Labour Relations Code would make it legal for farm and ranch workers to join labour unions and collectively bargain with their employers if they choose to do so.
+The removal of the exemption in the Labour Relations Code will make it legal for waged, non-family farm and ranch workers to join labour unions and collectively bargain with their employers if they choose to do so.

-Recent Supreme Court of Canada decisions have provided all workers, including those in agriculture, with the right to form unions and bargain collectively.
-The full exclusion of farm and ranch workers from Alberta’s Labour Relations Code is unconstitutional.
-The government is now acting to bring this province’s laws into alignment with the Supreme Court’s decisions.
+Recent Supreme Court of Canada decisions have indicated that all workers, including those in agriculture, should have the right to form unions and bargain collectively.
+The full exclusion of farm and ranch workers from Alberta’s Labour Relations Code has been unconstitutional.
+The government has now acted to bring this province’s laws into alignment with the Supreme Court’s decisions.

-Government has consulted with farmers and ranchers through technical working groups to consider how the potential changes may impact operations, and will explore possible special provisions, such as when bargaining can occur, to address the unique aspects of the farm and ranch industry and family farms.
+Government has consulted with farmers and ranchers through technical working groups to consider how the potential changes may impact operations, and has taken the unique aspects of the industry into account when developing amendments to the Code.

-With few exceptions, the government accepts the recommendations from Technical Working Groups 1 and 2, which provided direction on employment standards and labour relations.
+With few exceptions, the government accepted the recommendations from Technical Working Groups 1 and 2, which provided direction on employment standards and labour relations.

 |Technical Working Group Recommendations||Government's Response|